gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 - Today, IPv4 is still most common
 - IPv4 allows for 3.7 billion different addresses in the public space
 - IPv4 format: [0-255].[0-255].[0-255].[0-255]

-![](https://s3.amazonaws.com/gutucristian.com/PublicPrivateIPNetworkGraph.png)

-Fundamental difference between public and private IPs:

-Public IP:
+- Public IP:
   - The machine can be uniquely identified on the internet (two machines **cannot** have the same **public IP**)

-Private IP:
+- Private IP:
   - Using the private IP, the machine can only be identified on the private network that its on
   - The IP of the machine must be unique across the private network that its on
   - Machines connect to the WWW using NAT + internet gateway (proxy)
   - Only a specified range of IPs can be used as private IPs

+![](https://s3.amazonaws.com/gutucristian.com/PublicPrivateIPNetworkGraph.png)

 Things to note:
 - When you stop and then start an EC2 instance there is a high chance that its public IP will change